hasura/ra-data-hasura/README.md

 order_by: [{ title: "asc" }, { is_completed: "desc" }]
 ```

+Fields may contain dots to specify sorting by nested object properties similarly to React Admin ``source`` property.

 ## Contributing

 To modify, extend and test this package locally,